TUI

 Features

-- Interactive model selection — Choose from available providers or type model ids directly
+- Interactive model selection — Type model ids, or use

 - Account integration — Sign in via browser device login and upload eligible reports